panchilly/ma-jobs-analyzer/README.md

 analyzing physical locations in the greater boston area and their proximity to jobs.

 # overview
 It should be possible to build a computer model to estimate which areas of Massachusetts are likely to be desirable based on some simple data sources.
 This model could be used when deciding a town to purchase a home in.
 Long gone are the days of staying with an employer for an entire career so chosing a location that has a wide variety of employers is ideal.
+The goal of this program is to solve this problem and find the most optimal location for access to jobs.

 This algorithm is looking at 3 pieces of data: